Read

 Content Strategy Manager LATAM at J&J | Organizer of Fuckup Nights São Paulo

 Mariana Maciel is a journalist with more than 20 years of experience in corporate communications, content and digital marketing.
-She is currently the organizer of Fuckup Nights São Paulo.
+Current organizer of Fuckup Nights São Paulo.

 funfunfunfun